tomasklaen/uosc/README.md

 Menu to seek to start of a specific chapter.

-#### `navigate-directory`
+#### `open-file`

-Menu to navigate media files in current files' directory with current file preselected.
+Open file menu.
+Browsing starts in current file directory, or user directory when file not available.

 #### `next-file`